-Tell us about a time you were blamed or punished for something you didn't do.
+Introductory Question: Tell us about a time you were blamed or punished for something you didn't do.

-Yesterday we read that Jesus was arrested and all His disciples abandoned Him.
-Today the story continues in

-Matthew 27:11-54, when Jesus was brought before Pilate, the Roman governor.
-(Incorporate your family's or group's answers to the Introductory Question - for example,) just as Paula was accused of cheating, and Christian was blamed for making his sister cry, Jesus was falsely accused by the religious leaders.
+Yesterday we read about when Jesus was arrested, and all His disciples abandoned Him.
+Today the story continues in Matthew 27:11-54, when Jesus was brought before Pilate, the Roman governor.
+(Incorporate your family's or group's answers to the Introductory Question - for example,) just as Paula was accused of cheating, and Christian was blamed for making his sister cry, Jesus was falsely accused by the chief priests, elders, and teachers of the law.